 Sathya Sai Shiksha Sadan is pleased to provide the prospective guardians with a condensed version of the major program of studies.
 It is intended to furnish information about the core disciplines of language arts, mathematics, science, and social studies.
 The contents of the program of studies cover the same curriculum as spelled by the Ministry of Education, and in many cases go beyond prescribed standards.
 A review of the program of studies shows that there is not an exact match with the Sadan program of studies by grade level.
-However, all the state requirements are included so that the child will be fully prepared to take all the state-prescribed tests and examinations.
+However, all the state requirements are included so that the child will be fully prepared to take all the government-prescribed tests and examinations.

 The language arts curriculum includes objectives that support students’ development in the skills of reading, writing, and oral language.
 These skills are developed through direct instruction, modeling by teachers, and guided practice.
 Teachers plan a balance of learning experiences, which include phonemic awareness and phonics for oral fluency, fiction and nonfiction for reading practice, and guided and free compositions for writing development.